zavden/freelance-job/source/jobs/request.rst

     2) Urgency of the project.
     3) In case you have a budget limit please let me know.
     4) Let me know if you want me to not share your code.
-    5) If you work for a public educational institution, please let me know.

-.. tip:: If you can proof me that you work for some **public** educational institution, I will give you a considerable discount, but the delivery date of the projects should be more flexible.

-.. warning:: If I find out that you have lied to me about your geographical position or that you do not work for a public educational institution, I will cancel the project and I will not make any refund.